 “Don’t faint,” I tell myself.

-I stand my ground.
+I grab the edge of the counter and breathe.
+Blackness tries to weasel its way into my vision, but I stand my ground.
 I’m not going down.
 Slowly, my head clears.
 I rinse the putrid muck down the sink and examine the rings.
 Evy’s is pecked like a dartboard and Bennett’s is pear-shaped, the engraved words that Evy’s so carefully chosen for him laugh up at me: Our love is a circle of perfection.